JoePaxton/visualSpec/README.md

 *This answers question 2*

 ###3.
 Mini-abstract and relevance of [struct]:
-We need to be able to decode the binary data from the wave audio file into an array.
+We need to be able to ```unpack()``` the binary data from the wave audio file into an array.
 Then, we need to be able to process many samples so there will be lots of fourier transform animations.
-In order to initialize a single png image before the iteration from ```range(0, totalFFTs)```, where ```totalFFTs``` is the total amount of transforms.
-The x-axis will have colored bars representing each pitch or octave in the audio and the y-axis represents the amplitude.
-We will worry about the band widths and the frequency downgrades to its proper indices.
-Here is how I implemented the decoding of the binary data and all of the sample information.
+We need to initialize a single png image with the wav data before the iteration from ```range(0, totalFFTs)```, where ```totalFFTs``` is the total amount of transforms.
+The x-axis (0,12) will have colored bars representing each pitch or octave in the wav file and the y-axis represents the amplitude.
+We will worry about the band widths and the frequency downgrades to its proper indices later, if needed.
+Here is how I implemented the decoding of binary data and all of the sample data.

 ```python
 sampleData = struct.unpack('%dh' % dataSize, sampleData)